Karenponomarev42450/notes/README.md

 Secondly, planning ahead is essential.
 As a programmer, it is important to think about the long-term implications of your code and how it will be maintained and expanded in the future.
 Planning ahead can help prevent issues down the road and make it easier to add new features or make changes to your project.
 You can do this by breaking your task down into smaller, manageable steps and creating a plan for each step.
  -- 212 words

+# 2024-02-15
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, identify the most important tasks and focus on them first.
+By prioritizing, you can ensure that your time and energy are being used wisely.

+Second, planning ahead is crucial.
+Before starting a new project or undertaking a task, take the time to plan out the steps and expected outcomes.
+Creating a detailed plan will ensure you have a clear understanding of what needs to get done and when.
+It will also help to avoid last-minute panic and stress.
+Planning ahead will save you time in the long run.
+ --AI助手